sous-chefs/elasticsearch/README.md

 particular.
 This resource also comes with a `:remove` action which will remove the package or directory elasticsearch was unpacked into.

+You may always specify a download_url and/or download_checksum.
+You may use `%s` in your URL and this cookbook will use sprintf/format to insert the version parameter as a string into your download_url.

+By default, this cookbook will use download URLs and checksums are determined by `attributes/versions.rb`.
+You may adjust the node attributes to force this cookbook to use different checksums or different download URLs.

 Examples:

 ```